-I completed my graduate studies at the University of Guelph, receiving my PhD in Development Geography in 2013 and my MSc in Rural Extension Studies and International Development in 2002.
-Prior to joining Laurier, I was an instructor at the University of the Fraser Valley where I taught eight to 10 courses per year.
+I completed my graduate studies at the University of Guelph, receiving my PhD in Development Geography (2013) and my MSc in Rural Extension Studies and International Development (2002).
+My undergraduate degree, a BES in Geography (1999), is from the University of Waterloo.
+Prior to joining Laurier, I was an Instructor at the University of the Fraser Valley where I taught eight to ten courses per year.

 I am a development geographer broadly interested in the politics of socio-economic and environmental change, with thematic interests in political ecology, labour geography, and sustainable livelihoods.
-In particular, my expertise lies in studies of globalisation processes, especially in rural and developing locales, coupled with a strong commitment to India, its professional research networks, and several rural communities in the states of Tamil Nadu and Kerala.
+Regionally my research has primarily been in rural, low income areas, with a strong commitment to India, its professional research networks, and several rural communities in the states of Tamil Nadu and Kerala.

 The particular foci of my research and publications to date include sustainable livelihoods, agricultural and agrarian change, policy and development narratives, and labour geography.
 My PhD dissertation notably examined in-depth the impacts of agricultural policy liberalisation on India's important coconut economy and generated considerable empirical data.
 I conducted detailed ethnographic study (100+ in-depth interviews) and a quantitative survey (550+ household questionnaires) during my intensive 24 months of fieldwork, in two regions of the State of Kerala that offered a textured account of how liberalisation related to community development.
 These areas were selected for their regional differences, specifically their varying agrarian change, coconut production statistics, local ecologies, and social and political-economic histories.
 I argued how multiple ecological and political economy processes in Kerala informed its regional trajectory over 25 years.